infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 }
 ```

-- if you want cleaner component declaration, or if the component receives a great number of props, use interfaces
+- if you want a cleaner component declaration, or if a component receives a great number of props, use an interface
-- use **"I"** prefix in interface names
+- use **"I"** prefixes in interface names

 ``` javascript